khushboocodes/Nivaran/README.md

 - Escalate complaints up to admin when needed
 - Receive email / SMS notifications on new assignments

+### Gemini-powered features
+- **AI Complaint Triage** — every submitted complaint is analyzed by Gemini to generate priority, severity, and a summary for the assigned officer dashboard.
+- **Gemini Chat Assistant** — answers how to use the platform, explains how to file complaints, and rewrites informal problem descriptions into properly worded formal complaints.
+- **Translation layer** — the chatbot can respond in any language on request, and complaint reports are auto-translated for officers who do not share the citizen's filing language.

 ### Cross-cutting
 - Hard auth: bfcache-aware logout, role-gated routes, sealed-room navigation (signed-in users can't see login pages, signed-out can't reach protected ones)
 - Mobile-friendly: hamburger drawer below 1024px, responsive grids, no horizontal scroll on phones